coyotemojo/msan622/final-project/README.md

 ###Challenges###

- Once challenge I faced was that the genre occurence counts were very unbalanced.
+ One challenge I faced with the heatmap was that the genre occurence counts were very unbalanced.
 For example, the most frequently occuring genre in the dataset was drama, which occurred much more frequently than film-noir.
 As a result, I had to figure out a way to make the heatmap color diverse enough to be visually appealing and informative.
 I played with a divergent color scheme and slider similar to what we did in class, hoping that by allowing the user to filter out large chunks of the data some of the interesting co-occuring cells would become more visible.
 This did not work very well however, so I found that using a color gradient starting with white at the low end of the scale and giving the suer the ability to adjust the range with a slider worked much better.
 This allows the user to explore the dataset and see the co-occuring genres pop out as the slider moves.
 In generally, just creating the co-occurence matrix was a challenge as well, and it took me quite a while to work out the matrix math behind the scenes.

+ For the scatterplot, I faced the challenge of getting rid of the confusion generated by the gridlines and location of the points around intersections of lines from the axes.
+It wasn't perfectly clear which category each point was tied to, especially given the alpha and jitter I used to make the plot more legible.
+What I finally discovered was that I could hide the gridlines and draw my own horizontal and vertical lines across the plot at defined intervals.
+If I defined those intervals as being at half-steps along my axes, I ended up with lines that perfectly split the categories into 'cells' across the entire plot.
+This turned out to work perfectly!
+Each dot appears in the appropriate cell matching its x and y axis value, and the alpha and jitter both allow insight into overall count within the cell as well as gender density.

+ I struggled mightily with the small multiples plot to try to find a balance between too many plots and too many groupings and too few.
+I looked at plotting just mean ratings for movies within each genre by gender only, and while that plot was much simpler, in my opinion it did not have enough data density to be truly effective.
+Likeweise, I played with looking at average ratings by gender across each each band as well but I felt the same way about that plot - simply not enough variety to make it visually interesting.
+I even toyed with providing the user with some sort of control so that he/she could visualize the ratings in various simple ways.
+But finally I just decided that by limiting the number of genres to 10 and faeting the plots as I did the viewer could make comparisons of ratings across genres, ages, and genders all at once, and ultimately that is really what I wanted to enable to user to do.
+I played with 'facet_grid' and 'facet_wrap' for hours to try to get the cleanest, most accessible view of the data and I think that's what I ended up with.r
   * how you addressed
   * why you did not address
   * what would you have done with more time